Sex trafficking in Japan: False promises of work opportunities

 Besides young Japanese women and girls, foreign women who work in or migrate to Japan are also vulnerable to sexual exploitation, especially those from Cambodia, Thailand, and the Philippines.
 These victims are often lured by false promises of work opportunities in Japan arrive on short-stay visas.
-Once they arrive in Japan, they are subsequently forced into sex work, however, their involvement in the adult entertainment industry are generally regarded as voluntary participants, whatever their circumstances.
-Because of the visa status, these foreign workers are reluctant to seek help from local authorities since they acknowledge the vise was not able to grant them legal working rights in Japan.
-Combined with factors such as psychological intimidation, language barriers, and cultural differences, foreign women are at a higher vulnerable position.
+Once they arrive in Japan, they are subsequently forced into sex work, however, their involvement in the adult entertainment industry is generally regarded as voluntary participants, whatever their circumstances.
+Because of the visa status, these foreign workers are reluctant to seek help from local authorities since they acknowledge the visa was not able to grant them legal working rights in Japan.
+Combined with factors such as psychological intimidation, language barriers, and cultural differences, foreign women are in a highly vulnerable position.

 Modeling scams

 Japanese citizens, in addition to foreign women, are deceived by malicious individuals who claim to be fashion model agents.
 The victims are then convinced to sign phony contracts, legally binding them to participate in prostitution and the production of pornography.
 If victims try to refuse, agents allegedly threaten that they will have to pay penalties, or they will reveal the videos to the victim's family.
 Victims are also forced to sign contracts through which they abandon certain legal rights, such as copyrights of the films in which they are portrayed.